Fork (blockchain)

 Forks are related to the fact that different parties need to use common rules to maintain the history of the blockchain.
 When parties are not in agreement, alternative chains may emerge.
 While most forks are short-lived some are permanent.
 Short-lived forks are due to the difficulty of reaching fast consensus in a distributed system.
 Whereas permanent forks (in the sense of protocol changes) have been used to add new features to a blockchain, they can also be used to reverse the effects of hacking such as the case with Ethereum and Ethereum Classic, or avert catastrophic bugs on a blockchain as was the case with the bitcoin fork on 6 August 2010.

-The concept of blockchain technology was first introduced in 2008 by an unknown person or group of people using the pseudonym “Satoshi Nakamoto” in a white paper describing the design of a decentralized digital currency called Bitcoin.

 Blockchain forks have been widely discussed in the context of the bitcoin scalability problem.

 Types of forks

 Forks can be classified as accidental or intentional.
 Accidental fork happens when two or more miners find a block at nearly the same time.
 The fork is resolved when subsequent block(s) are added and one of the chains becomes longer than the alternative(s).
 The network abandons the blocks that are not in the longest chain (they are called orphaned blocks).

 Intentional forks that modify the rules of a blockchain can be classified as follows:

-For example, Ethereum was hard forked in 2016 to "make whole" the investors in The DAO, which had been hacked by exploiting a vulnerability in its code.
-In this case, the fork resulted in a split creating Ethereum and Ethereum Classic chains.
-In 2014, the Nxt community was asked to consider a hard fork that would have led to a rollback of the blockchain records to mitigate the effects of a theft of 50 million NXT from a major cryptocurrency exchange.
-The hard fork proposal was rejected, and some of the funds were recovered after negotiations and ransom payment.
-Alternatively, to prevent a permanent split, a majority of nodes using the new software may return to the old rules, as was the case with Bitcoin split on 12 March 2013.